PoweringChurch/PoweringChurch/README.md

 #### Built a language model in Lua with no external libraries.

 This project was a relatively small language model, and was created to understand transformer architecture fundamentals in practice.
 I chose Lua for this project as it was fast and simple, making the focus of the project be the concepts rather than the language itself.
 From this project, I learned the exact purpose of every step in how neural networks function, putting what I learned from various learning courses on machine learning into practice.
+Lost the project, but I'm looking to recreate it some time soon!

 #### [Health Metrics API](https://github.com/PoweringChurch/HealthMetrics)